sezanzeb/input-remapper/readme/usage.md

 A mapping with an input combination is only injected once all combination keys are pressed.
 This means all the input keys you press before the combination is complete will be injected unmodified.
 In some cases this can be desirable, in others not.

-In the advanced input configuration there is the `Release Input` toggle.
+*Option 1*: In the advanced input configuration there is the `Release Input` toggle.
 This will release all inputs which are part of the combination before the mapping is injected.
 Consider a mapping `Shift+1 -> a` this will inject a lowercase `a` if the toggle is on and an uppercase `A` if it is off.
 The exact behaviour if the toggle is off is dependent on keys (are modifiers involved?), the order in which they are pressed and on your environment (X11/Wayland).
 By default the toggle is on.

+*Option 2*: Disable the keys that are part of the combination individually.
+So with a mapping of `Super+1 -> a`, you could additionally map `Super` to `disable`.
+Now `Super` won't do anything anymore, and therefore pressing the combination won't have any side effects anymore.

 ## Writing Combinations